-- If time tracking is not an option (most Tech clients), consider completing surveys in 2024.
-Include: - Project list and portion of time by person for each (hours or percentage) - Activities performed during the period - Include the project name as its own field or as part of the memo line to enable data analysis - While the IRS is considering making completing part F optional for companies with a credit below a certain amount, QREs below a threshold, or those taking the Payroll Tax Offset under Section 41(h), the release indicates that maintaining and then providing this level of detail is expected - Unlikely the IRS will clarify prior to the start of 2024
+- If time tracking is not an option (most Tech clients), consider completing surveys for 2024 and during 2025.
+Include: - Project list and portion of time by person for each (hours or percentage) - Activities performed during the period - Include the project name as its own field or as part of the memo line to enable data analysis - Completing part G is optional for all companies in 2024 and for some companies in 2025; however, the IRS expects all this information available if there are questions.